gdams/openjdk-build/README.md

-Once you've got all of the prerequisites installed, clone this openjdk-build repository (`git clone https://github.com/AdoptOpenJDK/openjdk-build` and kick off a build a follows with this script.
+Once you've got all of the prerequisites installed, clone this openjdk-build repository (`git clone https://github.com/AdoptOpenJDK/openjdk-build` and kick off a build a follows with thisssssss script.
 The `-J` parameter specifies the "boot JDK" which should generally be one major version prior to the one you are building (although one of the same major version will also work).
 Note that the build variant defaults to HotSpot if omitted.